Hawksbill Turtle Conservation

 One success story is a turtle named Adi Mamanuca who hatched on Treasure Island, she was released with a satellite tag in 2008 and her journey was tracked for 270 days when her signal was lost.
 She recently returned to our sister island Bounty where we were able to record the sighting and start tracking her again.

 We have turtle feeding displays every day and weekly talks by our resident Environment Team.
-Kid’s Club have great fun helping to find exciting additions to keep our turtle pools looking great!
-They also help to forage for treats to make the turtles’ diet nice and varied.
+Kid’s Club have great fun helping to find exciting additions to keep our turtle pools looking great and the turtles’ diet nice and varied.

 We participate in local, national and regional initiatives to increase understanding of this species and assist efforts to protect them.
-Working with partners and specialists in Fiji, the Pacific, and globally to continually improve our turtle conservation program and encourage wider uptake of best practice methodologies.
+We work with partners and specialists in Fiji, the Pacific, and globally to continually improve our turtle conservation programme and encourage wider uptake of best practice methodologies.
 We actively seek and maintain relationships with universities, aquariums, zoos, scientists and other institutions to ensure the best possible care for all our wildlife.